5 examples of survey demographic questions

 • Unable to work

-Some survey software solutions will come with pre-loaded demographic questions or survey templates.
+Some survey software solutions include pre-loaded demographic questions or ready-made survey templates to streamline the process.

-Our survey platform – Snap XMP – offers a number of quick-start questionnaire templates, and gives you access to a question library with over 100 professionally designed questions.
+Snap XMP offers quick-start questionnaire templates and access to a question library with over 100 professionally designed questions, and is trusted by government agencies and businesses of all sizes.

-Click below to find out how Snap XMP can help you get great feedback.
+Click below to see how Snap XMP can help you gather valuable feedback.

 Try Snap XMP for free today